 Why Kevin VanDam’s Impact on Fishing Will be Forever

-Not many anglers or athletes will ever be known as the greatest that EVER DID IT in their sport.
-And perhaps VanDam’s accomplishments will be eclipsed some day.
-But I doubt the character in which he did it ever will.
-And Kevin VanDam’s impact on fishing will remain forever.
-He was a bull in a China shop in the early years of his career, and he ran roughshod through fishing ranks over the next two decades.
-I was enamored with him the first time I saw him burning a spinnerbait in cold muddy water with his windbreaker flapping on his skinny frame and a foam trucker hat that stood a foot off the top of his head.
+There are few anglers or athletes who will ever be known as the greatest that EVER WAS in their sport.
+It’s possible that VanDam’s accomplishments will be eclipsed one day.
+Though I doubt the character in which he did it ever will.
+Kevin VanDam’s impact on fishing will remain forever.
+In the early years of VanDam’s career, he was a bull in a China shop.
+He ran roughshod through fishing ranks over the next two decades.
+I was enamored with him the first time I saw him burning a spinnerbait in cold muddy water with his windbreaker flapping on his thin frame and a foam trucker hat that stood a foot off the top of his head.

 I was still in high school, about to head to college that fall, at the time he started fishing professionally in 1990.
 So here was this guy that was basically my age that was immediately dominating pro bass fishing.
 Two years in and he had already won the BASS Angler of the Year Title (1992).
 I was enamored with him.
 I was a pretty decent bass fisherman and was majoring in accounting.
 I was hating my major and the classes, and I met with my academic advisor, who was one of the accounting professors.
 He had me go shadow a couple of local accountants and come back and discuss with him.